virtual-cast/Zenject/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Docs have been reviewed and added / updated if needed (for bug fixes / features)
 - [ ] No compiler errors or warnings

-> Note: Every pull request is tested on the Continuous Integration (CI) system to confirm that it works in Unity.
->
-> Ideally, the pull request will pass ("be green").
-This means that all tests pass and there are no errors.
-However, it is not uncommon for the CI infrastructure itself to fail on specific platforms or for so-called "flaky" tests to fail ("be red").
-Each CI failure must be manually inspected to determine the cause.

-CI starts automatically when you open a pull request, but only Releasers/Collaborators can restart a CI run.
-If you believe CI is giving a false negative, ask a Releaser to restart the tests.

 ## Pull request type

 <!-- Please try to limit your pull request to one type, submit multiple pull requests if needed. -->